-What every product manager needs to know about content strategy
+What every PM needs to know about content strategy

 Content strategy is a rapidly growing field dedicated to planning, creating and managing content in all its forms.
 Giant corporations and small enterprises alike are realizing the importance of good copy, and hiring writers to design their words.
 In the past couple of years, many international tech companies created positions in their staff for product writers.
 For growing businesses and start-ups, deciding to hire a dedicated copywriter can be a tough decision, as it means prioritizing things that are often seen as nice to have.
 There’s often the perception that a copywriter will be merely polishing already-adequate copy written by designers, product managers, or engineers.
 And yet, product writers can add significant value to product development and craft much more than marketing materials.
 Some experts even claim that writing is the most coveted skill for UX designers.
 In a world where products need to win over customers’ attention, voice, tone, personality, and phrasing prove to be crucial on the way to success.